 Proving Negligence in a Brain Hemorrhage Case

-To prove negligence in a brain hemorrhage case, you will need to prove that:
+To prove negligence in a brain hemorrhage case, you will need to show that:

 - The medical professional owed you a standard of care, meaning there was an established doctor-patient relationship;